brandontrabucco/design-baselines/README.md

 ## Usage

 Every algorithm is implemented as a function that accepts a dictionary of hyper parameters called `config`.
-This makes interfacing with hyper parameter tuning platforms such as `ray.tune`, that return hyper parameters as a dictionary, simple.
+This makes interfacing with hyper parameter tuning platforms such as `ray.tune`, simple.

 ```python
 from design_baselines.forward_ensemble import forward_ensemble